top of page

 Application process

-To be selected as a member/vendor of the farmers' market for the 2025 season, small farmers and business owners must go through an application process between now and October 31.
+To be selected as a member/vendor of the farmers' market for the 2025 season, small farmers and business owners must COMPLETE the application process between now and October 31.

 Steps to take if interested in becoming a member/vendor of the Hancock County Farmers’ Market

-1. Complete the Interest Inquiry at this link, https://hancockfarmersmarket.com/inquiry.
+1. Complete the Interest Inquiry at this link, hancockfarmersmarket.com/inquiry.

 2. A volunteer market organizer will contact you to schedule a PROSPECTIVE member walk-through of the farmers’ market during regular market hours.